The Churches

 In the 14th century the south aisle was added, at the same time the tower was built.
 The shingled tower was added in the 15th century.
 In the 16th and 17th centuries the rood screen and chancel arch were removed , the chantry chapel in the south aisle opened up by the building of a large nave arch and the chancel was reduced in size.
 In the 19th century the stained glass window on the east wall replaced an old clear glass window.

-In 1969 the then Reverend, Peter Douglas Stuart Blake who had been the Incumbent since 1976 wrote a detailed History of the Parish and an Architectural Guide to the Church of St Mary the Virgin which I believe is due to be re-printed but to give it a larger audience it has been scanned and will be added to this website shortly as an interesting and important historical document.
+In 1979 the then Reverend, Peter Douglas Stuart Blake who had been the Incumbent since 1976 wrote a detailed History of the Parish and an Architectural Guide to the Church of St Mary the Virgin which has been scanned and added to this website as an interesting and important historical document.
+Flip Book of Rev Blake

 Holy Trinity Church – Colemans Hatch